morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 To determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it, you can use CloudTrail log file integrity validation.
 This feature is built using industry standard algorithms: SHA-256 for hashing and SHA-256 with RSA for digital signing.

 You can enable log file integrity validation by using the AWS Management Console, AWS Command Line Interface (AWS CLI), or CloudTrail API.
 In AWS Console, choose **Yes** for the **Enable log file validation** option when you create or update a trail.
 By default, this feature is enabled for new trails.

+### How it works

+When you enable log file integrity validation, CloudTrail creates a hash for every log file that it delivers.
+Every hour, CloudTrail also creates and delivers a file that references the log files for the last hour and contains a hash of each.